 Onset Of Labour

-When it’s time to speak to your midwife will depend on you and your circumstances as I’m sure you have discussed this with your midwife.
-If you go in to hospital during early labour there is a chance you may be sent home to wait a bit longer until your further dilated.
-If you feel you need to go to hospital don’t hesitate to ring your midwife and they will help you decide what you need to do.
+When it’s time to go into hospital will depend on you and your circumstances.
+This will have been discussed between you and your midwife.
+If you go into hospital during early labour, there is a chance you may be sent home to wait a bit longer until you’re further dilated.
+If you feel you need to go to hospital, don’t hesitate to ring your midwife and they will help you decide what you need to do.
 A popular technique women follow is the 1-5-1 rule – this is when your contractions last a minute or more and are less than 5 minutes apart but you have been experiencing them for an hour.
-Most of all be patient and calm, as you’re at the point when your get to meet your son/daughter you have been carrying for 9 months.
+Most of all, be patient and calm and have your hospital bag ready to go, as you’re at the point when your get to meet your son/daughter you have been carrying for 9 months.

 - It’s common for one breast to leak when feeding or pumping from the other side and we think this is...
 View

 - Lansinoh HPA® Lanolin nipple cream is composed of an ultra-purified grade of lanolin which has been...
 View

 - Lansinoh’s 2-in-1 Double Electric Breast Pump is the very best option for mothers who want comfort,...
 View

 - Flexible and reusable, Thera°Pearl’s 3-in-1 Breast Therapy packs have soft covers that can be slipped...
 View